AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 work like this:
     :-builtins:ss_init_searchdir0(['usr:prolog:alsdir:examples', 'usr:gorilla']).
-Such a call can be placed in the Prolog startup file or in one of your source files to occur automatically, as descirbed in the next section.
+Such a call can be placed in the Prolog startup file or in one of your source files to occur automatically, as described in the next section.

 ## 13.6 Using the Prolog Startup File
 When ALS Prolog starts up, it looks first in the current directory and then in your